mepalashganguly/Interviews/README.md

 <summary>1.7 How to make Cloud Strategy for my Project? </summary><br><b>

 1. How musch I have time
-2. Whether my Cloud stratigic?
+2. Whether my App stratigic? ( life time of an App, if it's not stratigic App then rehost )
 3. Total Cost of Ownership by time and ROI
 4. My Project Buget
 5. Company Strategy ( IAAS/PAAS/SAAS )